astronomer/docs/astro/develop-project.md

 :::warning

-If your organization enforces SAML Single Sign On (SSO), you must first authorize your key to allow it to be used by following [this guide](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-an-ssh-key-for-use-with-saml-single-sign-on).
+If your organization enforces SAML single sign-on (SSO), you must first authorize your key to be used with that authentication method.
+For instructions, see [GitHub documentation](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-an-ssh-key-for-use-with-saml-single-sign-on).

 :::